hienpro0123/fashion-ecomerce-web/README.md

 # Modern E-commerce Platform

 A full‑stack B2C/B2B online shopping application built with React and Firebase.
 This university project demonstrates a production‑quality front‑end user experience and an administrative dashboard, powered by Firebase services for authentication, data storage, and serverless functions.
+It also includes an AI‑powered chat assistant (Stylist AI) that helps users search for products using natural language.

 > **Live demo:** (not available in the academic submission)